jamesopstad/react-sync-reducer/README.md

 );
 ```

-### Wrap your components with the Reducer and provide the initial state
+### Wrap your child components with the returned Reducer component and provide the initial state

 ```tsx
 <Reducer initialState={{ value: 0 }}>